msel-source/eeg_view_python/README.md

 ## Python GUI
 To launch, use "python3 eeg_view.py".
 Upon loading a data session, the GUI launches the page server as a subprocess, and creates a temporary folder in an appropriate location.
 The files within that temporary folder are used to communicate with the page server.
 These temp folders and temp files should be automatically deleted (depending on the OS, it could be upon reboot, or after 3 days, etc), so neither the GUI or server attempts to delete the files.

 Upon viewing of a data session, the arrow keys navigate, with up/down controlling the amplitude on the y-axis.
 The space bar can be used to move 1 second to the right (useful for centering a particular data feature).
 The user can mouse click on the buffer bar at the bottom to jump to a different location.
 Major discontinuities (greater than 1 minute) are indicated in white on the buffer bar.
+The timestamp shown in the lower left (which is expressed in the local time zone) corresponds with the leftmost x-axis value on the current screen.

 ## Sample Data
 Sample data for MEF 3.0 data can be found [here](https://github.com/msel-source/sampledata).
 Below is that sample data plotted using this viewer, on the MacOS operating system.